cornell-netlab/avenir/synthesis/README.md

 # Getting Started

-If you wish to automate these install steps on a freshly installed Ubuntu 18.04 or 20.04 system, run the script `./scripts/ubuntu-install.sh`.
-In whatever directory your shell is when you execute this script, it will create directories named `_opam`, `petr4`, one whose name begins with `z3-`.
-You may then skip down to the section [Running the code](#running-the-code).
+If you wish to automate these install steps on a freshly installed Ubuntu 18.04 or 20.04 system, run the script `avenir/scripts/ubuntu-install.sh`.
+Running this script will create several directories in your current directory from which you execute the script, with the following names:

++ `_opam`
++ `petr4`
++ one whose name begins with `z3-` and includes a version number

+After the install script completes, you may then skip down to the section [Verification](#verification).

 + First, [install](https://opam.ocaml.org/doc/Install.html) OPAM version >2.0.4.
 If you already have OPAM >2.0.4 installed you can skip this step.
 If you have an earlier version of OPAM, upgrade it.